-ITEMS TO BE INSPECTED INSPECTION TO PERFORM If you transport a cargo, respect the load capacity.
-Ensure cargo is properly secured to the racks Cargo If you are pulling a trailer or an other equipment: Check hitch and trailer ball condition Respect the tongue capacity and towing capacity Ensure trailer is properly secured to hitch.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Tires Check tire pressure and condition Wheels Check wheels for damage Radiator Check cleanliness of the radiator Drive shaft boots Check drive shaft boots and protectors condition Seat(s) Check if operator seat is in place and properly latched Check if passenger seat or the storage box are in place and properly latched (2-UP Models) Check the passenger backrest and grab handles condition (2-UP Models) Cargo If you transport a cargo, respect the load capacity.
+Ensure cargo is properly secured to the racks If you are pulling a trailer or an other equipment: - Check hitch and trailer ball condition - Respect the tongue capacity and towing capacity - Ensure trailer is properly secured to hitch.
 Service and storage compartments Check if front service compartment and rear storage compartment are properly latched Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly